-The Ragdoll cat has the silkiest rabbit-like fur that requires only twice weekly grooming and has low shedding qualities.
-They have vivid blue eyes and are generally a relaxed happy cat with a laid back attitude.
+The Ragdoll cat has the silkiest rabbit-like fur that requires weekly grooming and has shedding qualities.
+They have blue eyes and are generally a relaxed happy cat with a laid back attitude.
 They are known for their exceptionally tolerant dispositions and sweet docile temperaments.
 They tend to go limp when picked up, hence the name ‘ragdoll’.
 They make excellent pets in households with children and other pets as well as being the ideal companion for the elderly.
 They are lap cats who love to be loved.
-If you want a bed companion then this is the breed for you the Rags follow you around like a small dog and if you have to leave them alone for a few hours they wait patiently for you to return home.
-However just as humans have individual differences the Rags also have special unique personalities.
+If you want a bed companion then this is the breed for you.
+Ragdolls follow you around like a small dog and if you have to leave them alone for a few hours they wait patiently for you to return home.
+However just as humans have individual differences the Ragdoll also have special unique personalities.
 In my own cattery I have an aloof one, one who demands constant attention, one who knows she is a Princess and wants to be treated accordingly and yet another who you can guarantee is always in trouble.
 All of them are distinct personalities, fun to watch, fun to be with.

 Discuss your unique needs with the breeder you choose and talk about your own circumstances that may need consideration.
 Do you have other animals, children are you able to keep the Ragdoll safe indoors?
 These lovely cats are not equipped to survive in the wild and cannot catch food or even defend themselves outside and this must be taken into account if you adopt one (or more).
 A good breeder will not give you bad advice as their reputation is valuable to them.
 Breeders love to talk about their babies and I am no exception.

 Reputable breeders of this exquisite breed show their cats at cat shows to strive to produce the nearest to perfect Ragdoll they can.
-By showing their Rags the breeders reputation grows and selling their kittens in this way maintains an ethical breed standard.
-There is usually a waiting list for kittens from reputable breeders.

 SEAL= whose colour ranges from ivory to pale beige.